 There are many natural enemies of this pest.
 Avoid broad-spectrum pesticides that would disrupt this system.

-Larvae and pupae are removed easily from rolled leaves.
+Hand remove larvae and pupae from rolled leaves.
 Prune out heavily infested twigs.

 Management-chemical control: HOME USE